jayhjman/citibike-tableau/README.md

 1. Women are more risk adverse than men, meaning in short that riding in heavy traffic or crowded streets is a more riskier proposition, evalution of the risk of riding a bike leads more women to drive instead of biking.
 1. Women are more likely to be involved in household activities such as taking kids to school, purchasing groceries, or taking care of others.
 These kind of activities are difficult to perform on a bicycle.
 These would be barriers into using a bike...
 1. Bicycling as youth, males are generally encouraged and taught to ride a bike early on.
-Studies show that as a youth even though women have been taught to ride a bike, safety is a bigger concern amongst parents with regard to female ridership, were as males are left to ride wherever they want.
+Studies show that as a youth even though women have been taught to ride a bike, safety is a bigger concern amongst parents with regard to female ridership, where as males are left to ride wherever they want.

 These concerns are further reinforced by the following research and articles about the subject:
 1. [Explaining Gender Difference in Bicycling Behavior](http://siliconvalleytrails.pbworks.com/f/Explaining+Gender+Difference+in+Bicycling+Behavior.pdf)